How To Add Stickers to Text Messages on iPhone and Android

 You can add those new stickers directly to your message from within the Message app and they will appear within the message box.

 I use emoji all the time as they can convey meaning in messages in a way that would take much longer with words.
-Stickers not so much but people I know use them all the time.
-If you’re one of these, now you now where to get them and how to add stickers to text messages on iPhone and Android.
+If you enjoy emojis, you should certainly try adding stickers to your text messages.

 Depending on the sticker pack you have available, you can have animals, funny sayings, and more!